Anwendung alter Handwerkstechniken, Rekonstruktion des kulturellen Erbes, gesunder Lebenstil mit Ernährung und Natur

 The museum was founded by a charity and must be economically self-supporting.
 You can accomplish this with guided tours, the sale of souvenirs and the management of a tea room.

-The staff teaches students in the geological area and shows how to find finds cataloged in "My find book", how they are cleaned and archived.
+The staff teaches students in the geological area and shows how to work with other "My find book".

 Healthy lifestyle through the use of regional natural products, production and processing of food, craft trades and food production for the rural population